 Sabercat Creek Riparian Habitat Restoration Project

-The Alameda County Conservation Partnership and the San Francisco Bay Area Rapid Transit District (BART) are partnering with the City of Fremont on a riparian restoration project along Sabercat Creek in Fremont.
+The Alameda County Conservation Partnership and the San Francisco Bay Area Rapid Transit District (BART) are partnering with the City of Fremont on the Sabercat Creek Riparian Restoration Project -- Phase II, near Becado Place in the City of Fremont.
+The restoration project will be fulfilling riparian habitat restoration needs for BART’s Warm Springs Extension Project.
+The project work is scheduled for implementation in winter/spring 2014.
 The project goal is to improve habitat diversity in the riparian zone along Sabercat Creek.
 A major component of the the restoration activities will be the removal of non-native and invasive species, such as English ivy, Himalayan blackberry, non-native elm trees, and other selected weeds at the site.
 The project scope does not include complete eradication of non-native species or complete removal of all elms.
 After removal of these weedy species, native plants will be planted on site to increase the diversity of the vegetation on site and increase the habitat value for animals such as deer and birds that frequent the area.

 Why remove these non-native plants?
 These non-native invasive plants do not provide significant habitat for wildlife and grow in an “out of control” manner, taking over space and crowding out the natural vegetation.
 Invasive vines, such as English ivy, can create dangerous situations, especially in urban natural areas, by climbing trees and adding weight to limbs and reducing air flow around the tree's trunk, which make the trees more susceptible to canopy failure, wind stress and disease.
 English ivy can also take over and then grow out of yards, in the process damage buildings and fences.

 The restoration work will include:

 - Removal of flagged dead and diseased elm trees